 Drink enough coffee and you may experience acid reflux or heartburn.
-Coffee relaxes the esophageal sphincter, or the muscle valve that allows the food into the stomach.
-At the same time, it also prevents it from escaping up the throat.
+Coffee relaxes the esophageal sphincter — the gatekeeping muscle valve that allows food into the stomach and makes sure it stays there.
 Stomach acid that escapes irritates the tissue of the esophagus.
 If it happens frequently enough, complications like sores, ulcers, or permanent changes to cells in the esophagus can occur.

 3. Aggravates IBS and Other Bowel Disorders

 Coffee intensifies symptoms of bowel conditions like gastritis, irritable bowel disorder, colitis, and Crohn’s Disease.
 Certain enzymes in coffee trigger an immune response that results in inflammation, bloating, cramping, gas, and diarrhea.